I'm a provider

-Treatment of the greater or lesser saphenous veins by surgery (ligation and stripping) or endoluminal radiofrequency or laser ablation may be considered medically necessary for symptomatic varicose veins/venous insufficiency when the following criteria have been met:
+Treatment of the great or small saphenous veins by surgery (ligation and stripping), endovenous radiofrequency or laser ablation, or microfoam sclerotherapy may be considered medically necessary for symptomatic varicose veins/venous insufficiency when the following criteria have been met:

-Treatment of greater or lesser saphenous veins by surgery or endoluminal radiofrequency or laser ablation that do not meet the criteria described above is considered cosmetic and not medically necessary.
+Treatment of great or small saphenous veins by surgery, endovenous radiofrequency or laser ablation, or microfoam sclerotherapy that do not meet the criteria described above is considered cosmetic and not medically necessary.

 Accessory Saphenous Veins

-Treatment of accessory saphenous veins by surgery (ligation and stripping) or endoluminal radiofrequency or laser ablation may be considered medically necessary for symptomatic varicose veins/venous insufficiency when the greater or lesser saphenous veins have been previously eliminated and the following criteria have been met:
+Treatment of accessory saphenous veins by surgery (ligation and stripping), endovenous radiofrequency or laser ablation, or microfoam sclerotherapy may be considered medically necessary for symptomatic varicose veins/venous insufficiency when the following criteria have been met:

-Treatment of accessory saphenous veins by surgery or endoluminal radiofrequency or laser ablation that do not meet the criteria described above is considered cosmetic and not medically necessary.
+Treatment of accessory saphenous veins by surgery or endovenous radiofrequency or laser ablation, microfoam sclerotherapy, that do not meet the criteria described above is considered cosmetic and not medically necessary.

 Symptomatic Varicose Tributaries